 However, to keep them from becoming territorial, it is better that you don’t keep too many Siamese algae eaters in the same tank.

 2. Twig Catfish

-It is best that twig catfish are kept with tankmates that are not aggressive in nature, for example, pencil fish, tetras and hatchets.
+Twig catfish should be kept with tankmates that are not aggressive, for example, pencil fish, tetras, and hatchets.
 Since these algae eaters like to hide in tanks, it is better than the tank these are kept in hold a lot of bogwood and plants.

 These usually get more active during the night.
 These might be the best choice for you if you are looking for algae eaters that can be kept with aggressive and large-sized fish.

 Though mollies might not be the best algae eaters out there, they can be suitable for a small-sized tank.
 These small-sized algae eaters are known to eat their fair share of algae in the small-sized tank.
 Also, these are more effective in eating algae off live plants and rocks.

 Though there might not be the best choice for medium or large-sized tanks, they do scrape away some of the unwanted algae.
 Also, these are very beautiful to look at.